unclebconnor/hiring-engineers/answers.md

 * Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
 * When this monitor sends you an email notification, take a screenshot of the email that it sends you.
 > The image below shows one of the resulting emails
-> *my host.name tag came up with a blank value because I set this monitor up for both of my hosts.
-In a real scenario, I'd likely be creating this kind of monitor for each host separately so that tag would work.
-In a summary monitor like this, it would make more sense to use a general message such as "the system needs your attention", etc.
-  UPDATE TO SHOW A SPECIFIC HOST

   ![Monitor Alert Email](https://github.com/unclebconnor/hiring-engineers/blob/master/images/09b_alert-email.png)